 The best part of Christmas in Europe are the Christmas Markets.
 Originating in Germany, the markets have expanded into many European cities making the choices difficult.
-I’ve narrowed down the five most photogenic Christmas Markets in Europe so you don’t have to choose!
+I’ve narrowed down the five best Christmas markets in Europe to shoot.

 Copenhagen’s Tivoli Gardens Christmas Market

 The only one on the list that requires an entry fee because it is part of the Tivoli Gardens theme park, this one is beautiful because it keeps in the theme of the park and nothing beats a Christmas Theme Park.
 Tivoli Gardens is the second oldest theme park in the world.
 It is home to standard rides as well as some roller coasters, all in dazzling colour.

 The entry fee doesn’t get you onto rides, just into the park, but one you are in, you will most likely forget all about wanting to ride anything as you wander christmas tree-lined walkways, fairy lights, elves and quaintly decorated market stalls offering christmas trinkets, decorations and the famous hot mulled wine that comes with the season.
 Dress warm for this one as Denmark is famously cold in the winter months.

 Another one for Copenhagen, but who can resist a fairytale themed Christmas Fair?
 Inspired by the tales of the famous Danish author, this market brings them to life for the season.
 Housed near Stoget Street, the fair is free for all to enter and also offers christmas decorations, trinkets, a jolly Santa and of course, mulled wine.
 The classic gingerbread decorations come in all shapes and sizes and iced galore, so pick one up for your loved ones and snap away.

 Dresden’s Christmas Market (Dresdner Striezelmarkt)